tytydraco/yessleep/out/I_work_at_a_funeral_home_Some_of_the_dead_bodies_are_smiling_Part_1.md

 Ben was the other mortician.
 He was considerably younger than me and Alan, only twenty-one, and heavily influenced by social media.
 He was always filming something or talking about some TikTok challenge he’d done.
 It was nauseating.

 “I don’t think so.
-He’s supposed to be getting Mr. Vanderbilt ready.
+He’s supposed to be getting the other body ready.
 But, we can check the security footage.”

 Alan had installed security cameras in every room of the funeral home, after someone had broken in over the summer.
-I followed him down the hallway, feeling a little better with each step I put between myself and Amber Reese.
+I followed him down the hallway, feeling a little better with each step I put between myself and Amber.
 He sat down at the desk and pulled up the security footage.

 I held my breath as he hit PLAY.